katrinleinweber/v0dro.github.io/source/_posts/2018-04-10-distributed-lu-decomposition-using-scalapack-in-c.markdown

     const int *nb, const int *irsrc, const int *icsrc, const int *ictxt, const int *lld, int *info);
 ```

+The `ipiv` array is not a synchronized data struture - it will be different for each process.
+According to the docs, `ipiv(i)` is the global row local row i was swapped with.
+This array
+is tied to the distributed matrix A.

+## Storage in the arrays

+Each local array of a process should store a part of the global matrix.
+The global matrix is stored
+in a block cyclic manner and scalapack reads each local array expecting it in a particular format.
+It is important to be aware of this.

+See [this](http://netlib.org/scalapack/slug/node28.html) explanation on the scalapack site to get a complete understanding.

 # Source code